Queen's Rangers: Legacy

-A Canadian Army Reserve Regiment called The Queen's York Rangers (1st American Regiment) (RCAC) traces its roots to the original Rogers' Rangers.
+A Canadian Army Reserve regiment called the Queen's York Rangers (1st American Regiment) traces its roots to the original Rogers' Rangers.
 In 2012, the Rangers were assigned the perpetuation of three War of 1812 units and received battle honours accordingly.

 An Ontario historical plaque was erected in Yorktown, Virginia, by the province to commemorate the Queen's Rangers' role in Ontario's heritage.

-An elementary school in Copetown, Ontario was named after the Queen's Rangers in 1958.
+An elementary school in Copetown, Ontario, was named after the Queen's Rangers in 1958.
 This school was closed in 2019.

+The AMC series Turn: Washington's Spies, a historical drama based on the creation and operations of the Culper Ring during the American Revolutionary War, features the Queen's Rangers prominently along with notable commanders Robert Rogers and John Graves Simcoe as the main antagonists of Abraham Woodhull and the Culper Ring as a whole throughout the series four season run.